 Once you’ve reached the point where you’re ready to start work, there are further formalities to address.

 The purpose of terms and conditions that both the contractor and client sign up is to set out the programme of work to be undertaken, as well as the desired outcomes to avoid confusion.
 They provide a safety net if you need to enforce your agreement (for example if the contract is terminated early for no good reason) and minimize the chance of a legal dispute.

-If you’re pitching for a public sector contract, having professional liability and possibly employers’ and public liability insurance is likely to be a pre-requisite.
+If you’re pitching for a public sector contract, having professional indemnity, public liability insurance and possibly employers’ liability cover is likely to be a pre-requisite.
 Either way you’d be foolhardy to practise public relations without this cover.

 You never know when you might receive a claim because a client has an issue with the work carried out – stressful enough whether or not you’re at fault.
-Having insurance in place gives you peace of mind you can secure compensation to cover the cost of any corrective work to be carried out.
+Having the correct consultancy insurance in place gives you peace of mind you can secure compensation to cover the cost of any corrective work to be carried out.

 Commit to being the best you can

 Finally, my last piece of advice is if you want to be a public relations consultant is to commit to being the very best you can.

 Membership of the two main industry bodies, the Chartered Institute of Public Relations (CIPR) and PRCA might seem an added expense but the value you’ll receive will more than repay the investment.
 Both have a wealth of information for practitioners whatever stage of career you’re at and the CIPR offers free legal advice and discounts on member products and services like insurance.